Heinrich-Barth/sit-down-and-play/README.md

 ```

 Each card is identified by its unique `code` and all quotes will be stripped when loading to avoid invalid html tags.

+If a card's `uniqueness` is `true`, the deckbuilder will only add it to your deck once.
+Otherwise, a card can be added up to three times.

 Importantly, the general code should look similar to this: